osiell/ansible-rsnapshot-slave/README.md

 Ansible role to install rsync and configure the system to be backed up by the `rsnapshot-master` role.
 For this purpose, this role creates a system user with sudo privileges on the `rsync` program.
-The public SSH key is get from the master host (defined by the `rsnapshot-master` role) and added to the user's authorized keys.
+The public SSH key is retrieved from the master host (defined by the `rsnapshot-master` role) and added to the user's authorized keys.

 Minimum Ansible Version: 1.5